 After the payment is made, you will automatically receive written confirmation of the net amount you received, the tax deducted and details of the tax code used.
-We will explain what, if any, action in respect of your tax position you may want to consider with HMRC.

 3. I am due to receive a pension increase - rather than a one-off lump sum - how will it be taxed?